wing5wong/artisan-whs-static/source/_news/2021-04-15_whs-brings-shakespeare-to-stage.md

 The three plays performed were:
 ‘The Tempest’ - Toni Adams, Maddy McKenzie, Firooze Colaabavala and Kezia Pickering.
-’As You Like It’ - Toni Adams and Maddy McKenzie.
+'As You Like It’ - Toni Adams and Maddy McKenzie.
 ‘The Taming Of The Shrew’ - Ela Robbins, Firooze Colaabavala, Max Hughes, Autumn Lilley, Nadeem Wali, Laila Belkouadssi and Godfavour Akinyele.
 They were 5 minute, self-directed and GO!